stanford-crfm/levanter/docs/LoRA.md

 ### Running on TPU

-Here's how to run the command on a TPUv3-32.
+Here's how to run the command on a TPU v3-32.
 As we typically do, we leave all the paths specified on the command line, so that you can easily change them.
 They can be either regular paths or GCS paths.
 As with GPU, please ensure you've gone through the [TPU installation instructions](Getting-Started-TPU-VM.md) first.